Sylvia Harris

-Sylvia Harris (born 1953 in Richmond, Virginia, died July 24, 2011) was an African-American graphic designer and design strategist.
+Sylvia Elizabeth Harris Singer (1953 – July 24, 2011) was an African-American graphic designer and design strategist.
 She has been considered a pioneer in the field of social impact design.

-In honor of her memory the American Institute of Graphic Arts created the Sylvia Harris Citizen Design Award, which honors a professional designer who has created a project that enhances public life.
+The Sylvia Harris Citizen Design Award was named in her memory by the American Institute of Graphic Arts.

-Personal life and education
+Early life

-Harris was born in Richmond, Virginia during 1953.
+Sylvia Elizabeth Harris was born in Richmond, Virginia, in 1953, to Thomas "Tricky Tom" Harris.
+Her father was a women's basketball coach at Virginia Union University and her mother was an art teacher and artist.
 As she grew she experienced racism and attended a desegregated high school.
 Harris has stated that she remembers her mother shouting from her car at the Ku Klux Klan while they were displaying on the street.
-Her father coached women's sports, and her mother was an art teacher and artist.
-After graduating high school Harris went on to attend Virginia Commonwealth University, where she graduated with a BFA in communication art and design in 1975.
+Her experience as a young black woman growing up during desegregation in the South instilled in her a strong belief in social justice that can be seen through her artwork.
+She graduated from John Marshall High School in 1971.
+Harris went on to attend Virginia Commonwealth University, where she graduated with a BFA in communication art and design with an undergraduate focus in film and photography in 1975.
 Harris attended graduate school at the Yale School of Art, where she graduated with an MFA in 1980.
-She eventually married her husband Gary Singer, with whom she had one daughter, Thai.

-Harris died on July 24, 2011.
-She had collapsed three days prior while attending a meeting in Washington, D.C. and was taken to George Washington University Hospital, where she later died due to heart problems.